-Additionally, Santa Barbara’s total operational greenhouse gas emissions were about 20% below 1990 levels, despite a near doubling in square footage.
-The campus expects to see its operational greenhouse gas emissions drop almost 50% in the upcoming year as it procures more clean electricity.
-In July 2020, UC Santa Barbara joined the UC Clean Power Program, which provides 100% carbon-free power.
+In 2020, UC Santa Barbara’s total operational greenhouse gas emissions were about 50% below 1990 levels, despite a near doubling in square footage.
+In July 2020, UC Santa Barbara joined the UC Clean Power Program, and the main campus is now powered by carbon-free electricity, dropping the campus’s operational greenhouse gas emissions by 50%.

 CLIMATE PROTECTION – EMISSIONS